Our location is unique.

 Our highly reliable world-class communications network is designed and engineered to meet the requirements of industry for wireless, high-speed Internet access and voice service.
 This network is comprised of both digital switching centers and copper and fiber-optic cable.
 Redundancy ensures the continuity of service.

 South Carolina is home to many leading computer-related companies.
-Product development teams at the Columbia Design Center, Intel’s premiere R&D location in the Southeast, focus on the development and validation of new high-end telecommunications servers.
+Product development teams at the Columbia Design Center, Intel’s premier R&D location in the Southeast, focus on the development and validation of new high-end telecommunications servers.
 The ability to work with local experts in the design, maintenance and outsourcing of integrated computer systems is a necessity for many businesses.